Why Do Cats Lick You?

 When Cat Licking Becomes Excessive

 Cat licking is usually a sign of love.
 But, sometimes it can be a problem.
-Knowing why your cat licks you too much can help find and fix issues.
+Understanding why your cat licks you excessively can help you spot potential issues early and keep your furry friend happy and healthy.

 Behavioral Red Flags